Audit-ready documentation for regulated testing environments

 TestLedger enforces record integrity through system-controlled mechanisms that remove reliance on manual processes, post hoc explanations, or internal assurances.

-Each record is intentionally finalized and sealed using cryptographic hashing at the time of completion.
-Any subsequent modification invalidates the seal and is immediately detectable during review.
+Each record is finalized and cryptographically sealed using SHA-256 at completion.
+Any subsequent modification invalidates the seal and is detectable during inspection.

 Supporting evidence, including photos and documents, is incorporated directly into the sealed record structure.
 System-generated timestamps and verified operator identification establish a defensible chain of custody from creation through retention.